 Roy Bergeron, Jr. was born and raised in Houma, Louisiana.
-Along with his wife Leah (a native of New Iberia, Louisiana) and their two daughters, Roy has been a part of the Baton Rouge community for over 15 years.
+Along with his wife Leah (a native of New Orleans, Louisiana) and their two daughters, Roy has been a part of the Baton Rouge community for over 15 years.

 Roy’s outstanding academic achievements include the following:

 PAUL M. HEBERT LAW CENTER, LOUISIANA STATE UNIVERSITY

 Selection as a Senior Editor on the Louisiana Law Review